pin-wen-wang/cs205final/README.md

 * `mpiRK_chunkMultCorpus.py`: [prehashed corpus] multiple texts parallel implementation of Rabin-Karp algorithm where each process searches for pattern in one chunk of prehashed corpus texts.
 * `MasterSlave_chunkCorpus.py`: [prehashed corpus] single text is chunked into small pieces and dynamically distributed to slaves.
 * `MasterSlave_chunkMultCorpus.py`: [prehashed corpus] multiple texts are individually chunked into small pieces and dynamically distributed to slaves.
 * `regroupText2.py`: Reshapes text into K pieces and hashes text using MRhash\_word.py, assuming m identical words=plagiarism.
 Note: makes a command line call.
-Example: python regroupText2.py PrideAndPrejudice 20 20

 ### Usage: ###
 Inside the directory `Hash-by-Char` you can run the serial and parallel code by running the following: